karthik101/30loops-user-docs/30loops-user-docs/manual.rst

 On 30loops, every service is called a resource.
 Examples of resources are databases, applications and repositories.
 A resource is represented as a json message, and each resource has several keys and values.
-The resources are described in detail in the :doc:`REST API guide <rest_api>`.
+The services are described in detail in the :doc:`REST API guide <rest_api>`.
+Apps function as containers for other resources too.
+You can attach several services to an app.

 A resource has at least the following fields:

-**name**
-  The name is a unique identifier.
-Each resource must have a unique name together with the label for this account, eg: You can have an app and a repository that both have the name ``blog``, but not two apps or two repositories.

 **label**
   A resource has a label.
 This label describes the service.
 At this moment we